-response of the price level is accounted for by the selection effect, meaning that firms whose adjustment decision changes in response to the shock have a different distribution of desired price changes than the unconditional distribution.
-The selection effect dies out smoothly over time, but from approximately periods five to fifteen, shifts in the distribution of firms contribute nonnegligibly to the behavior of the price level.
+Panel C presents the price level decomposition described above.
+The state-dependent part of price changing is indeed important: the changes in the distribution of price changers are almost as important as the time dependent element over the first 18 months.
+However, the selection effect is not playing an important role, which is not surprising given the bunching of the reset price distribution, implying that the firms who are adjusting do not have a significantly different distribution of desired price changes than the unconditional distribution.
 The extensive margin contributes almost nothing to the behavior of the price level.
 As discussed in the derivation of our decomposition, in the long run all price changes are due to the time-dependent component.

-Figure 9.
-IRF to random walk money shock, low-flex benchmark.
+Figure 8.
+IRF to random-walk money shock, low-flex benchmark.

-4.3 High-flexibility benchmark: Random walk money shock
+4.3 High-flexibility Benchmark: Random Walk Money Shock